EduardoZepeda/coffee-bytes-hugo/content/posts/python/ya-conoces-este-libro-gratuito-de-python-3-en-espanol/index.en.md

 title: Learn Python from scratch with this free book
 ---

 Most of the content on the Internet about the Python programming language is in English; this is nothing new, just take a walk through your favorite bookstore and ask for books available in both languages.
 The material on Python in English, besides being abundant, is also quite good and is much more updated than its counterpart in Spanish.
-However, there are a couple of excellent books to learn Python in Spanish and one or two free ones, today I will write about one of them.

 If you're interested in the rest of books [here's my list of favorite resources to learn Python]({{< ref path="/posts/python/best-source-to-learn-python/index.md" lang="en" >}})